1. Introduction

 <!-- https://widgets-r-us.example/widget.include --> < script signature = "ed25519-[base64-encoded signature]" integrity = "ed25519-[base64-encoded public key]" > /* Code goes here. */ </ script >

-Pages will assert both a signature and a key for a given script
+Pages will assert both a signature and a key for a given script or style

 element.
 Here, we’ll use the test Ed25519 keys from [RFC9421] to demonstrate: